nimiq/qr-scanner/README.md

 ## Build the project
 The project is prebuild in qr-scanner.min.js in combination with qr-scanner-worker.min.js.
 Building yourself is only necessary if you want to change the code in the /src folder.
-NodeJs and Java are required for building.
+NodeJs is required for building.

 Install required build packages:
 ```batch